 - Shimano 105 R7000

 The range includes six mechanical groupsets, using cables to operate the front and rear derailleurs, and there are two electronic groupsets.
 First introduced in 2011, electronic groupsets have proved to be extremely popular, with precise gear changes, long battery life and good durability.
 Whether you choose mechanical or electronic comes down to budget and personal preference.

-Complete sets of the pre-2017 Dura-Ace 90XX components have sold out from major retailers.
+Complete sets of the last versions of Dura-Ace, Ultegra and 105 components have sold out from major retailers.
 You'll still find individual parts, though, so we've retained some basic information about them here.

 Shimano's flagship component group gets a major facelift and some new options for 2017.
 The mechanical and Di2 electronic groups share the same chainset, brakes and other non-shifting components, but with Di2 you get switches on the brake levers, derailleurs with built-in motors and the battery, wiring and control box that ties it all together.